-Why Do I Get A Headache When I Lie Down?
-This Happens Almost Every Night.
+Why Do I Often Get a Headache When I Lie down?by HC Editorial Staff Editor

 Question: Why Do I Get A Headache When I Lie Down?
 This Happens Almost Every Night.